 It depends.
 If you don’t owe money on your car, you can usually keep it if it is worth less than $3,500.

-What happens to my credit rating?
+What happens to my credit?

 More about the bankruptcy process

-You may hear the words "file for bankruptcy" or "declare bankruptcy" - they both mean start the legal bankruptcy process.
+You may hear the words file for bankruptcy or declare bankruptcy, which both mean to start the legal bankruptcy process.
 It usually takes at least six months to finish the process.Chapter 7is the most common type of bankruptcy.

 Before you file for bankruptcy

 Where can I get help?

-Consumer Law Project for Elders: Free legal assistance to seniors 60 and over.
-1-800-296-1467.
+Consumer Law Project for Elders (CLPE) The CLPE provides free legal assistance to Connecticut residents 60 and over who have consumer problems.
+Call 1-800-296-1467.

 New Haven County: 157 Church Street, New Haven.
-Telephone: 203-773-2009
+Telephone: 203-773-2009.

 Fairfield County: 915 Lafayette Boulevard, Bridgeport.
 Telephone: 203-579-5808.

 Approved credit counseling agencies - get a list from U.S. Bankruptcy Court.

-If you are under 60, contact Statewide Legal Services: 860-344-0380 (Central CT & Middletown) or 1-800-453-3320 (all other regions).
+If you are under 60, contact Statewide Legal Services at 860-344-0380 (Central CT & Middletown) or 1-800-453-3320 (all other regions).